If you’re looking for frugal ideas during warmer weather, consult our page Free or nearly free Ottawa in spring, summer

 - Go skating on the Rideau Canal Skateway.
 From roughly late December to late February, this UNESCO World Heritage Site freezes and becomes the world’s largest skating rink—as designated by Guinness World Records.
 Lace up your skates and glide along 7.8 kilometres (4.8 miles) of ice with scenic views of Ottawa’s downtown core.
 Entry onto the canal is free and it is open 24-hours a day!
 Skate and sleigh rentals are available on the Skateway during regular business hours.

 - Go skating on the Sens Rink of Dreams.
-Located in Marion Dewar Plaza just in front of Ottawa City Hall, this rink offers a longer skating season than the Rideau Canal (roughly December to mid-March) thanks to its refrigerated surface.
-This rink is free, has a heated change hut, picnic tables and benches.
+Located in Marion Dewar Plaza in front of Ottawa City Hall, this free rink offers a longer skating season than the Rideau Canal (roughly December to mid-March) thanks to its refrigerated surface.
+There’s a heated change hut, picnic tables and benches.
 At night, the rink is lit up with multi-coloured LED lights!
 Skate rentals are available during select evening and weekend hours.

-- Go skating at Skating Court, another refrigerated ice rink located at Lansdowne (just south of Ottawa’s downtown core).
-Offering a skating season that stretches from roughly December to mid-March, you can enjoy free open skating sessions or learn how to skate in one of its skating programs.
+- Go skating at Skating Court, another refrigerated ice rink located at Lansdowne (in the Glebe neighbourhood, just south of Ottawa’s downtown core).
+From roughly December to mid-March, you can enjoy free open skating sessions or learn how to skate in one of its skating programs.
 Skate rentals are not available at this site.

 - If you’re visiting Ottawa in February, you won’t want to miss Winterlude.
 North America’s greatest winter festival takes place over three weekends in February, offering fun and excitement for the whole family.
 From spectacular ice carvings to an amazing playground made of snow, Winterlude is a great way to take in the best of Ottawa’s Canadian winter.

 - Go tobogganing.
 There are several hills in and around the Ottawa area to suit nearly all ages and preferences.
 The National Capital Commission (NCC) has set aside three areas suitable for tobogganing in the city’s Greenbelt recreational space: